 How to serve Samosas

-Samosas are typically served as a starter or snack, being the terrific hand-held size that they are.
+Samosas, like Pakoras, are typically served as a starter or snack, being the terrific hand-held size that they are.
 Though mind you, I’ve seen plenty of gigantic Samosas in my time.
 I can’t deal with the thought of the volume of oil required to fry those beasts! 😂

 I’m sharing this Samosa recipe as part of an Indian Week, so you can make your very own Indian feast!
 Just to recap, here’s what we’ve got on the menu: